Welcome to Volume 5 of Executed to Suppress His Message.

-In the first passage, Jesus stated that mortal human beings do not possess eternal life; instead, it’s something God must give to us.
-In the second and third passages, the Lord said that without accepting His sacrifice, one cannot have eternal life.
-In the fourth verse, Jesus explained how belief in His message causes one to pass from death to eternal life.
+In the first passage, Jesus stated that mortal human beings do not possess eternal life; instead, eternal life is something God must give to us.
+Then in the second and third passages, the Lord said that without accepting His sacrifice, one cannot have eternal life.
+And in the fourth verse, Jesus explained how belief in His message causes one to pass from death to eternal life.
 And in the last verse, He said we escape death through observing His teachings.

-So understand: there are prerequisites to God granting the gift of eternal life to human beings.
+So understand: There are prerequisites that must be met before God will grant His gift of eternal life to human beings.